Food Distribution Program

 USDA releases numbered policy memos which govern the programs in addition to the laws, regulations, and guidance manuals.
 The legislation, regulations and policy memos can be found under its respective program on the USDA website.
 South Dakota no longer releases the numbered memos separately.
 Announcements are provided through email, bulletins, and newsletters with reference to the appropriate USDA website.

-Bulk Processing is a way for a school to use A/B entitlement for processed foods.
+Bulk Processing is one way for schools to use their entitlement.

-The school needs to bid for the processed items they would like to purchase through a distributor.
+It is the schools responsibility to properly procure processed items they would like to purchase through a distributor.
 Consult with your school's business manager or superintendent to determine if you will need to do an informal or formal bidding process.

 Bulk Processing Documents: